Technical Advisory

-Event-driven, streaming data fabric with contracts
+Event-driven streaming with contracts

 Agentic workflows and autonomous remediation